 Combined fuel consumption in l/100 km: 7.2 – 4.2 (32.7 – 56.0 US mpg) Combined CO2 emissions in g/km: 168 – 109 (270.4 – 175.4 g/mi) (Figures vary depending on engine/transmission/wheels/tires)

 The quattro permanent all-wheel drive system is available for many engines, either as an option or as standard equipment.
 The Q3 is available with a manual transmission or a six-speed or seven-speed S tronic.

-Chassis The chassis of the Audi Q3 combines safe and agile handling, with comfort afforded on all road surfaces.
+Suspension The chassis of the Audi Q3 combines safe and agile handling, with comfort afforded on all road surfaces.
 The Audi drive select system lets drivers modify key technology modules, including the optional active dampers, to suit their personal preferences.
 Hill descent control is available as an option.

 Equipment Audi can install a panoramic glass sunroof or LED interior light package as an option.
-The range of driver assistance systems is diverse: Park assist autonomously steers the car into a parking space; Audi side assist uses radar to make changing lanes easier, and Audi active lane assist helps keep the car in the driving lane.
+The range of driver assistance systems is diverse: park assist autonomously steers the car into a parking space; Audi side assist uses radar to make changing lanes easier, and Audi active lane assist helps keep the car in the driving lane.
 The top infotainment system is MMI navigation plus – which is a navigation system with a hard drive.
-The module Audi connect including car phone connects the Q3 to the internet.
+The Audi connect module including car phone connects the Q3 to the internet.

 The equipment, data and prices specified in this document refer to the model range offered in Germany.
 Subject to change without notice; errors and omissions excepted.